Washington & Jefferson College: Intercollegiate

-W&J's baseball team plays at the all-turf Ross Memorial Ballpark, a site selected to host the 2015 and 2016 NCAA D-III regional tournament.
-Under the leadership of Coach Jeff Mountain, the Presidents have produced three All-Americans: Shaun Pfeill (3B, 2007); Sam Mann (P/1B; 2007) and Eddie Nogay (Pitcher; 2013).
-Nogay of Weirton, WV is the school's all-time wins leader with a career record of 28–2.
-Josh Staniscia of Franklin Regional H.S. is the school's all-time hits leader, with 251 career hits from 2011 to 2014.
-Frank Quirin (2008–2010) is the all-time home run leader with 22 career dingers.

 Intramural

 The intramural sports program is one of the most consistently popular activities at Washington & Jefferson College, providing non-varsity and recreational athletic activities for all students, faculty, and staff of the college.
 Vicki Staton, a former varsity women's basketball and volleyball coach, manages the intramural program.
 In 2002, 60% of students participated in intramural sports.
 In 2006, more than 40% of the student body participated in intramural athletics.
 In 2007, the intramural activities included 3-on-3 basketball, billiards, bowling, flag football, kickball, tennis, ultimate frisbee, volleyball, wallyball, ping pong, and Texas hold 'em.
 Intramural champions win a T-shirt celebrating their victory.

 While the varsity athletics program was struggling during the 1930s, intramural participation topped 84% of the student population.
 During that time, the management of intramural activities was transferred to the athletic department, allowing the intramural program to use the college's varsity facilities.
 In the 1930s and 1940s, groups of students competed for the "Big Cup," a trophy given to the most outstanding team, as judged by a cross-sport point system.